apprenticeharper/DeDRM_tools/Calibre_Plugins/Ineptpdf_ReadMe.txt

 Linux and Adobe Digital Editions PDFs
 --------------------------------------

-Here are the instructions for using the tools with ePub books and Adobe Digital Editions on Linux under Wine.
+Here are the instructions for using the tools with PDF books and Adobe Digital Editions on Linux under Wine.
 (Thank you mclien and Fadel!)

 1. download the most recent version of wine from winehq.org (1.3.29 in my case)